ahmedksultan/p00/README.md

       -Searching a story
             -You can search by using tags
             -You can search by using title
-      -Clicking on a story that you haven't edited allows you to edit (unless someone else is editing in which case you will be in queue)
-            -Editing only allows 600 characters and then it cuts off your text -Allows for html tags to make hypermark text -After editing, you can view full story
+      -Clicking on a story that you haven't edited allows you to edit -if someone else is editing you will be in queue -Editing only allows 600 characters and then it cuts off your text -Allows for html tags to make hypermark text -After editing, you can view full story